umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Project-Overview/index.md

 The final environment is the *Live* environment.
 This is your live site - the site that's visible to the public.
 When you are in Trial mode the Live environment will be protected by basic authentication - this will of course be removed, as soon as you setup a subscription for the project.

-For a more technical overview of your Cloud environments read the [Environments](/Environments) article and for more information about the workflow on Umbraco Cloud see the [Deployments](../../Deployment) article.
+For a more technical overview of your Cloud environments read the [Environments](../Environments) article and for more information about the workflow on Umbraco Cloud see the [Deployments](../../Deployment) article.

 ## Team Members

-Another major component on your Umbraco Cloud project is the team members.
+Another major component on your Umbraco Cloud project are the team members.
 When you add team members to a project, they will automatically be added as backoffice users on all the environments as well.
 Team members can be added as *Admins*, *Writers* or *Readers*.
 Read the [Team Members](../../Set-up/Team-members) article to learn more about these roles.

 ## Settings